Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 ## Summary
 All in all it's been a fun build.
 It now prints parts and seems happy.
 It took some time getting the config correct with all pins.
 I also mounted some led strips at the top of the chamber.
 I was a bit affraid of crashing the whole printer badly but thanks to the well written [initial setup guide](https://docs.vorondesign.com/build/startup/) everything work out fine.
 Just remember TAP will figure out where true Z is.
 Make sure to put you `z_offset` to what it should be.
 I used TBD and that seems to work fine.
 Also remember there is a huge community, I asked for help several times when I needed it.
 Just be mindful it's a community and not a support.
 I'm really happy I toke this project on and built what seems like a printer that will be my new working horse.
 Looking forward on tweeking it and improving print quality, one commit at a time.

-If you're interested in my config files they are available (here)[].
+If you're interested in my config files they are available (here)[https://github.com/Zev-se/voron_2.4_config].